fguitton/apollo-universal-starter-kit/docs/Project Structure.md

 export default modules;
 ```

-Similarly, the Express, Vue, and Angular applications all have the `src/modules.ts` files where you need to import the
+Similarly, the Express applications has the `src/modules.ts` files where you need to import the
 specific modules from `modules`.
 See the following files:

-* `packages/client-angular/src/modules.ts`
-* `packages/client-vue/src/modules.ts`
 * `packages/server/src/modules.ts`

-Concerning the Scala application, you can find the imported modules in `packages/server-scala/src/main/scala/Main.scala`.

 ## Apollo Universal Starter Kit Modules